Parents

 Confidentiality Policy

-All information supplied to CCR&R, whether it is from a partner agent, a provider, or a parent, is held within strictest confidence and can not be divulged to anyone outside of CCR&R. A confidentiality agreement can be put in writing if the client requests it.
+All information supplied to CCRC, whether it is from a partner agent, a provider, or a parent, is held within strictest confidence and can not be divulged to anyone outside of CCRC.
+A confidentiality agreement can be put in writing if the client requests it.

 Referral Disclaimer

-For every parent referral, a disclaimer must be present stating that the information given to CCR&R will be strictly confidential and that the providers listed are not recommendations but referrals.
+For every parent referral, a disclaimer must be present stating that the information given to CCRC will be strictly confidential and that the providers listed are not recommendations but referrals.

 Diversity

-CCR&R will treat all people with utmost respect and courtesy.
-CCR&R will provide services to all people to the best of our ability and will utilize all the resources and materials available.
+CCRC will treat all people with utmost respect and courtesy.
+CCRC will provide services to all people to the best of our ability and will utilize all the resources and materials available.

 Early Childhood Development